BrainCircuitsBehaviorLab/village/docs/source/how_to_build/software_installation.md

-# Software Installation
+## Software Installation

-You can download a working ISO image containing the operating system (Raspberry Pi OS) and a pre-installed version of all the necessary libraries and Python code here (link).
+You can download a ready-to-use ISO image containing the operating system (Raspberry Pi OS) along with all necessary libraries and Python code pre-installed [here][ISO].

-Follow the instructions in this page in case you prefer to install everything manually.
+Follow the instructions on this page if you prefer a manual installation.
+The process can be challenging, so proceed only if you have a basic understanding of Linux distributions and are comfortable using the terminal.

-## What you need
+### What You Need

 - Raspberry Pi 5 - 8GB
 - Fan